jrdngr/market_analyzer/roadmap.md

-* Run on raspberry pi
 * Add Rayon to backend and implement for aggregate calcs
 * Option to plot calls and puts separately
 * Add vanna
 * Permanent storage of options data
-* Dockerize and deploy remotely
 * Fix outlier coloring on gamma map.
 NDX map is useless with a single massive strike
 * Hybrid gamma map.
 Aggregate background gradient, per-strike lines
 * Market internals summary